- Cyber liability insurance

 First-party cyber liability insurance

-First-party cyber insurance covers data breaches at the policyholder’s business.
+First-party cyber liability insurance covers data breaches at the policyholder’s business.
 It can cover expenses related to:

 - Notifying clients or customers about the breach